paritytech/substrate-telemetry/README.md

 ## Docker

-### Build Frontend
+### Build & Publish the Frontend docker image

-From the root of the repo:
+The building process is standard.
+You just need to notice that the Dockerfile is in ./packages/frontend/ and tell docker about it.
+The context must remain the repository's root though.

 ```
-docker build -t telemetry-frontend -f packages/frontend/Dockerfile .
+DOCKER_USER=chevdor ./scripts/build-docker-frontend.sh
 ```